Densho1/Climate-Change-Sentiment-Predictor/README.md

 _Figure 6.
 Wordcloud of the positive tweets of the training dataset._

 The wordcloud of positive tweets shows that words associated with climate change sympathy are that of urgency, science, time, and  recognition of the issue as a negative one.
 Figure 6 thus implies that sympathetic tweets talk about the urgency of solving the issue of climate change.

 Notable words that appear in the wordcloud are "reduc[e]" and "emiss[ions]", "caus[e]", "couldfight", and "human".
+These words imply that climate change sympathetic tweets show optimism and recognition of the cause of climate change, as well as suggest possible solutions for the issue.

 ![](report_assets/test_dataset_occurrences_neutral_x3.png)